qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 5.3 Quantum circuit
 ~~~~~~~~~~~~~~~~~~~

-With these paramters we can now construct the circuit that prepares the
+With these parameters we can now construct the circuit that prepares the
 trial state for the Graph or the Graph :math:`G = (V,E)` described above
 with vertex set :math:`V = \{0,1,2,3,4\}` and the edges are
 :math:`E = \{(0,1),(0,2),(1,2),(3,2),(3,4),(4,2)\}`.
 The circuit is